© 2020 Baptist Health. All Rights Reserved.

 If you or someone you know is at risk for suicide, get help right away.
-Seek help from a mental health agency in your community, a therapist or counselor, a doctor, or a suicide prevention or crisis center.
-The National Suicide Prevention Lifeline (800.273.8255) offers access to trained telephone counselors.
+Seek help from a mental health agency in your community, a therapist or counselor, a doctor, or a suicide-prevention or crisis center.
+The 988 Suicide & Crisis Lifeline offers access to trained phone counselors.

 If someone seems to be at immediate risk for suicide, he or she must not be left alone.
 Encourage the person to contact his or her doctor or go to the emergency room, or call 911.
-Get rid of guns, medicines and other means the person could use to take his or her life.
+Remove guns, medicines and other means the person could use to take his or her life.

-The NIMH also notes that one of the main risk factors for suicide is mental illness or substance abuse disorder.
+The National Institute of Mental Health also notes that one of the main risk factors for suicide is mental illness or substance use disorder.
 Proper treatment for these problems can help ensure that people don't ever progress to a crisis.